 My therapeutic approach is integrative and primarily based in Embodied-Relational Therapy, a contemporary, process-oriented approach to relational body psychotherapy, and Focusing, a simple way of bringing mindful presence to our experiencing which supports the emergence of therapeutic change.
 I also draw from many years experience of my own psychotherapy and psychoanalysis.

 Specialisms: My therapeutic approach integrates contemporary work in the field and, in particular, is profoundly influenced by the insights, understandings and practices of Polyvagal Theory (Porges, Dana), Relational Psychoanalysis, Attachment Theory, Intersubjectivity (Benjamin), the British school of object relations, Kleinian object relations, contemporary psychoanalytic integration ( especially Bollas), Somatic practices, the Discipline of Authentic Movement (Adler), Ecopsychology, and research into Highly Sensitive Persons (Aron (1999)), Reichian and post-Reichian characterological work, the research into, theory of, and practice of working at relational depth (Cooper), the ‘common factors‘ research, as well as many other aspects.
 These have all been significant parts of my training and study, and are deeply integrated into my theoretical base, my understanding of therapeutic process, and into my psychotherapeutic praxis.
+I am also inspired in my practice by contemporary neuropsychoanalysis, integrating understanding and research from interpersonal neurobiology and neuroscience as a whole with psychoanalytic insights.

 How does it help?